About Dental Crowns

 How much does a dental crown cost?

 The cost of a tooth crown depends on the material used, location of the tooth and specific condition of the patient.
-Before your treatment begins, Dr. Mulkey or Dr. Hildreth will complete a full review of the procedure including the dental crown cost.
+Before your treatment begins, Dr. Mulkey, Dr. Hildreth or Dr. Kennedy will complete a full review of the procedure including the dental crown cost.
 We work with virtually all dental insurance carriers in our Marietta GA dentist office.

 What should I do if I have a broken crown?

-If you have a broken crown, please contact our Marietta dentist office for an appointment with Dr. Mulkey or Dr. Hildreth.
+If you have a broken crown, please contact our Marietta dentist office for an appointment with your dentist.
 We try to see dental emergency patients on the same day whenever possible.